15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 14. Unable to handle big changes

 They are unable to handle big changes.
-If you decide to move away to go to college or choose a career path that your parents didn’t say was okay, they may stop talking to you or yell at you repeatedly.
+If you decide to move away or choose a career path that your parents-in-law didn’t say was okay, they may stop talking to you or yell at you repeatedly.

 15. Offers conditional love

-10 ways to deal with a narcissistic parent
+10 ways to deal with a narcissistic parent-in-law

 1. Learn more about narcissism

-One way you may learn about how to combat signs of a narcissistic parent in law is to learn more about the condition and what it consists of.
+One way you may learn about how to combat a narcissistic parent-in-law is to learn more about the condition and what it consists of.

 This can give you a better idea of how your in-laws may behave and what you may want to do to stay prepared for their behavior.